-I attended a belly dancing workshop on February 28th in 2015 led by Kalia Kellogg.
+I attended a belly dancing workshop on February 28th in 2015 led by Kalia Kellogg of Kalia Belly Dance CT.
 Kalia shared her personal background and told the class about how she got into the art of belly dancing.
-Kalia used to be a ballet dancer, but she felt that the pressure to maintain a certain image and to behave a certain way was too overbearing.
+First, she was a ballet dancer.
+However, she felt that the pressure to maintain a certain image and to behave a certain way was too overbearing.
 Kalia is very in-touch with her self-esteem, body, and spirituality.
 Belly dancing is a part of Kalia’s identity and personality and her passion for it is apparent.
 Anyone can tell she enjoys doing and teaching what she does.

 Overall, I learned a lot from the lesson, like:

 - bend your knees slightly and align your feet with your nipples in the home-base position.

 - having open elbows are one of the sexiest parts of a dancer’s body language.